gpadolina/SQL_notes/DatabaseBuilding.md

-Rapid application development can be used to build databases such Microsoft Access development environment.
+Rapid application development (RAD) can be used to build databases such Microsoft Access development environment.

 ### Indexing